Skip to content

 Signature and verification

-The Pix signature and verification APIs are based on the ISO 20.022 standard, and the DICT APIs follow the XMLDSig format, both defined by SPI in the document "Annex IV - Security Manual".
+The signature and verification APIs Pix are based on the ISO 20.022 standard, and the DICT APIs follow the XMLDSig format, both defined by SPI in the document "Annex IV - Security Manual".

-The API functions for use with Pix and DICT signing require the internal storage in the HSM of the digital certificates for digital signing and the complete chain of trust of the certificates for verification.
+The API functions for use with Pix and DICT signatures require the internal storage in the HSM of the digital certificates for digital signing and the complete chain of trust of the certificates for verification.

 To write a digital certificate (or file) to the HSM, use the remote management console or the DWriteFile() API.